LDMGamingYT/mod-link/README.md

 ## Technical Details

-This mod uses the FTP protocol to share mods in a **read-only** environment across the internet.
+This mod uses the UDP protocol to share mods in a **read-only** environment across the internet.

 **You should use port `25560` for Mod Link.
 You can use another port, but Mod Link will NOT be able to find it automatically.**

+**TODO:** Change this to the correct documentation if UDP works

 ### Using another port